Comment s’habiller pour le touring?

 In addition, mid layers can be worn over each other.
 For example, a fleece jacket can be worn under a synthetic insulation layer.

-During meal breaks or transitions on exposed peaks, an insulated, highly compressible down jacket can sometimes be worn over your shell.
+During meal breaks, transitions on exposed peaks, or long descents in cold weather, an insulated, highly compressible down jacket can sometimes be worn over your shell.
 You can store it in your touring backpack and put it on as needed.
 This overjacket allows you to quickly trap heat without having to remove your shell.
 It acts a bit like a blanket.

 Outer Layer: Shell Jacket and Pants